- Dead before arrival?

-Enshrining Germany’s national greenhouse gas reduction targets into law
+Enshrining Germany’s national greenhouse gas reduction targets in law

-- Goal of net-greenhouse gas neutrality by 2050
+- Introduce goal of net-greenhouse gas neutrality by 2050

 Sectoral emissions reduction targets

-- Should targets be missed or overshot, the difference will be “evenly spread over the remaining annual emissions budgets of the sector” until the next climate target year (2030, 2040, 2050)
+- In case of target miss or overshot, difference will be “evenly spread over the remaining annual emissions budgets of the sector” until next climate target year (2030, 2040, 2050)

-- The federal government may change these annual budgets, as long as this still guarantees reaching the 2030/2040/2050 targets
+- Federal government may change annual budgets, as long as this still guarantees reaching 2030/2040/2050 targets

 Responsibility for sector targets with federal ministries

-- The ministry most responsible for the sector is also responsible for reaching the sector target
+- Ministry most responsible for sector also responsible for reaching sector target

-- The ministries must introduce the necessary measures to achieve greenhouse gas reductions in their respective sectors
+- Ministries must introduce necessary measures to achieve greenhouse gas reductions in their respective sectors

-- If Germany misses its annual emissions reduction target (all non-ETS sectors combined) under the EU effort sharing regulation, the federal government must bear the costs for buying emissions allocations from other countries – these costs will be covered by the budgets of the responsible ministries, according to the degree of non-compliance
+- If Germany misses annual emissions reduction target (all non-ETS sectors combined) under the EU Effort Sharing Regulation, federal government must buy emissions allocations from other countries – these costs will be covered by budgets of responsible ministries, according to degree of non-compliance